This article is part of a larger series on How to Do Payroll.

 South Dakota HR Laws That Affect Payroll

-South Dakota does not have many state-specific HR laws.
-Even though there are few, you still need to ensure that you are following the federal guidelines, which South Dakota law mostly follows.
+South Dakota does not have many state-specific HR laws, but you still need to ensure that you follow the federal guidelines, which South Dakota law mostly adopts.

 South Dakota New Hire Reporting

-Every employer in South Dakota must report new hires and any rehired employees to the South Dakota Department of Labor.
+Every employer in South Dakota must report new hires and any rehired employees to the South Dakota Department of Labor within 20 days of their start date.
 This report is used to enforce child support orders and must include the employee’s name, address, and Social Security number.

 South Dakota Child Labor Laws